writeas/writeas-cli/README.md

 ## Features

 * Publish anonymously to Write.as
+* Authenticate with a Write.as account
 * A stable, easy back-end for your GUI app or desktop-based workflow
 * Compatible with our [Tor hidden service](http://writeas7pm7rcdqg.onion/)
 * Locally keeps track of any posts you make
-* Update and delete anonymous posts
+* Update and delete posts, anonymous and authenticated
 * Fetch any post by ID
 * Add anonymous post credentials (like for one published with the [Android app](https://play.google.com/store/apps/details?id=com.abunchtell.writeas)) for editing